Billy King (sportsman)

 William Robert King (16 December 1902 – January 1987) was an all-round sportsman who played cricket for both Ireland and the Straits Settlements, and played rugby union for Singapore.

 Biography

-Educated mainly in Tipperary, he excelled at sport, particularly cricket and rugby union.
-He entered Dublin University in 1921, where he quickly found himself part of the cricket team, for whom he played a first-class match against Essex in 1922.
+Educated mainly in County Tipperary, he excelled at sport, particularly cricket and rugby union.
+He entered Trinity College Dublin in 1921, where he quickly found himself part of the Dublin University Cricket Club, for whom he played a first-class match against Essex in 1922.
 His sole appearance for the Irish national side came against Wales in August 1923, scoring 45 as Ireland beat Wales by an innings.